tiggreen/tik.dev/content/pages/about.md

 draft: false
 ---

 Hi!
-My name is Tigran, and I'm a software engnieer at [Buffer](https://buffer.com).
-I like building tools for developers.
+My name is Tigran, and I'm a senior software engineer at [Buffer](https://buffer.com).
+I'm interested in programming, writing, and education.
+I often think that I should have become a writer, but I think programming and writing have so much in common that I don't have to regret my choice.
+Both are tools for making things that are useful to other people.`

-I'm very interested in the future of work, and how we build software now will change in the future.
-Even if we put the software aside, the future of work is fascinating.
-In my free time, I like to write and play soccer.

 Here are some other things about me that you might want to know: